porzione/wtcurve/README.md

 ### Morphing sawtooth

 The `--saw` option generates a morphing sawtooth instead of the curve waveform (`-m`, `-o` and the curve options are ignored, filters still apply). `--saw harm` builds each frame additively from `1/k` harmonics, with the harmonic count growing geometrically from 1 (pure sine) to samples/4 (band-limited saw, 512 harmonics at default settings); sweeping the wavetable position sounds like opening a low-pass filter. `--saw skew` moves the ramp turnaround point across the cycle, morphing a reverse saw through a triangle into a saw. `--saw pow` and `--saw rc` morph the curvature of the ramp itself: both start from a perfectly linear saw and bend it more and more towards the last waveform. `pow` raises the normalized ramp to a power growing from 1.0 to 4.0, giving a rounded bottom and a sharp top; `rc` follows the analog capacitor charging curve `1 - e^(-t/RC)` with the rate constant growing from 0 to 8, giving the mirrored shape - sharp bottom, rounded top.

-Both keep the full -1..1 range in every frame, so the morph changes the harmonic content, not the level.
+Be warned that curvature on its own is close to inaudible as a morph.
+Bending a ramp leaves the discontinuity where the cycle wraps, that discontinuity is what produces the `1/n` harmonic series, and so the bend only re-weights the lowest harmonics: measured across the whole table the spectral centroid moves 0.03 of an octave for `pow` and 0.10 for `rc`, where `harm` moves it more than six.
+Raising the exponent does not rescue it - past about 8 the centroid turns back - and a concave ramp has the same spectrum as a convex one, which is why `pow` and `rc` sound like each other.
+Treat them as waveform shapes rather than sweeps, or give them a second axis with `--morph`, for example `--saw pow --morph harmonics,1,512,log`.

 ![Saw harmonics morph](images/saw_harm_anim.gif "Saw harmonics morph")